 Cait McLaughlin is a Trustee and principal media liaison.
 Cait is an experienced, freelance, communications and marketing officer with extensive experience working with the press and charities.

-John Giblin is a Trustee, he joined the Police Roll of Honour Trust after retiring from Gwent Police.
+John Giblin is our Deputy Chairman, he joined the Police Roll of Honour Trust after retiring from Gwent Police.
 John was the Chairman of the Sergeants' Central Committee of the Police Federation of England & Wales.
 He has extensive experience of writing for print media, online media and providing live comment.
 He lives in Wales but can travel.